 Zephyrinus died in 217 A.D and Callistus succeeded him as pope by popular choice.
-Roman Christians saw him, not a slave, but a man of faith who could guide and lead them.
+It looks like Roman Christians saw him, not a slave, but a man of faith who could guide and lead them.
 The church grew under his leadership.

 Tradition says Callistus built a place of prayer at or near a hospice for old or sick soldiers in Trastevere, where healing oil welled up.
 Today the beautiful Church of Santa Maria in Trastevere stands on the spot.
 Inscriptions taken from the cemetery of Callistus are embedded in its structure.The place where the healing oil was found is marked in the church and Callistus’ remains are buried under its main altar.
 He’s pictured in the great mosaic in the church’s apse. (above)

 As pope, Callistus advanced certain causes.
 He favored free women being able to marry slaves.
 He favored ordination for men who had been married two or three times.
 He also maintained that the church could forgive all sins, even the sin of denying one’s faith.

 Some opposed the former slave, because his views clashed with their own rigorous views, but Callistus shared St. Paul’s conviction: There is “neither Jew nor Greek, slave nor free person, neither male nor female.”
 (Galatians 3,28) Mercy is God’s gift to be experienced even now.